Novosad-Hayes-Associates/CommandRemoval/README.md

 # CommandRemoval

-This Project was crated so we had an easy way to remove all rememntas of the ConnectWise Command Agent and ScreenConnect Agents.
+This Project was crated so we had an easy way to remove all remints of the ConnectWise Command Agent and ScreenConnect Agents.